Russia Registers 1 Ceasefire Violation In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 1 Ceasefire Violation In Syria Over Past 24 Hours - Defense Ministry

-The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded one ceasefire violation over the past 24 hours, while the Turkish side has not registered any such violations, the Russian Defense Ministry said in its daily bulletin on Saturday
+The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded one ceasefire violation over the past 24 hours, while the Turkish side has not registered any violations, the Russian Defense Ministry said in its daily bulletin on Friday

-MOSCOW (UrduPoint News / Sputnik - 25th April, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded one ceasefire violation over the past 24 hours, while the Turkish side has not registered any such violations, the Russian Defense Ministry said in its daily bulletin on Saturday.
+MOSCOW (UrduPoint News / Sputnik - 01st May, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded one ceasefire violation over the past 24 hours, while the Turkish side has not registered any violations, the Russian Defense Ministry said in its daily bulletin on Friday.

 "The Russian part of the joint Russian-Turkish Commission on issues related to violations of the cessation of hostilities recorded one fact of opening fire in the province of Idlib.
 The Turkish side has not registered cases of ceasefire violation," the bulletin said.